JustAnotherHeroRiding/tee-tree/Notes and Reqs.md

 - Test if the initial feed will render 4 posts #DONE
 - Create a mock test for liking a post #DONE
 - Mock test for unliking a post will need to be passed the found post or found reply in order to work #DONE
-- Mock test for un/retweeting a post
+- Mock test for un/retweeting a post #DONE
 - Cypress end to end testing

 ### Trends should also include replies